Hunting

 Hunting at Big Thicket

-Hunting season at Big Thicket National Preserve runs from early October to late February (actual dates vary each year).
+Big Thicket National Preserve allows hunting from late September or early October to late February (actual dates vary each year).
 With a free permit, hunters can harvest white-tailed deer, feral hogs, squirrels, rabbits, and waterfowl from designated hunting areas of the preserve.

-Hunters can pick up a free permit at the visitor center beginning September 1 of each year.
+Hunters can pick up a free permit at the visitor center beginning September 1 of each year (or earlier if Sep.
+1 falls on a holiday or weekend).
 Permits are issued first-come, first-served.
-Limit 1 permit per person.
+Limit 1 permit per person per season.

 To get a permit, you must: